n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 When you add a new node to the Editor UI, the node will be automatically activated and open a window with two tabs on the left side: ***Parameters*** and ***Settings***.

-!!! note " Parameters vs Settings"
+!!! note "Parameters vs Settings"
     *Parameters* are different for each node, depending on its functionality. *Settings* are the same for all nodes.